 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA or we) is extending the comment period for the document entitled “Infectious Disease Next Generation Sequencing Based Diagnostic Devices: Microbial Identification and Detection of Antimicrobial Resistance and Virulence Markers; Draft Guidance for Industry and Food and Drug Administration Staff,” that appeared in the Federal Register of May 13, 2016.
-In the document, FDA requested comments on FDA's recommendations to assist industry in designing studies to establish the analytical and clinical performance characteristics of infectious disease next generation sequencing-based diagnostic devices for microbial identification and detection of antimicrobial resistance and virulence markers.
-The Agency is taking this action in response to a request for an extension to allow interested persons additional time to submit comments.
+The Food and Drug Administration (FDA) is announcing the availability of a draft guidance entitled “Infectious Disease Next Generation Sequencing Based Diagnostic Devices: Microbial Identification and Detection of Antimicrobial Resistance and Virulence Markers.”
+This draft guidance provides recommendations to assist industry in designing studies to establish the analytical and clinical performance characteristics of infectious disease next generation sequencing- based diagnostic devices for microbial identification and detection of antimicrobial resistance and virulence markers.
+This draft guidance is neither final nor is it in effect at this time.

 You may submit comments as follows:

 http://www.regulations.gov.
 Follow the instructions for submitting comments.
 Comments submitted electronically, including attachments, to http://www.regulations.gov will be posted to the docket unchanged.
 Because your comment will be made public, you are solely responsible for ensuring that your comment does not include any confidential information that you or a third party may not wish to be posted, such as medical information, your or anyone else's Social Security number, or confidential business information, such as a manufacturing process.
 Please note that if you include your name, contact information, or other information that identifies you in the body of your comments, that information will be posted on http://www.regulations.gov.

 - If you want to submit a comment with confidential information that you do not wish to be made available to the public submit the comment as a written/paper submission and in the manner detailed (see “Written/Paper Submissions” and “Instructions”).